General questions

 Which research lines will continue, and where will they be housed?

 Four research lines will continue and will be integrated into other departments within the faculty, specifically the Institute for Environmental Studies (IVM) and the Amsterdam Institute for Life and Environment (A-LIFE).
-These are the research lines focused on climate-related issues in the current era of human influence.
+These are research lines focused on climate-related issues in the era of human influence.

 Which research lines will be phased out?